hbui/setup-git-in-Linux/README.md

 2. Navigate to the directory

 	```
-	a.	cd cs266
+	a.	cd cs312
 	b.	cd <lab repo directory>
 	c.	git pull
 	d.
 If this were an assignment, you might also do the following:
 		i.
 Edit/create some files (see the "vi tutorial and vi cheatsheet" under resources)
-			1. Perhaps add your name as a comments to your C source file
+			1. Perhaps add your name as a comments to your Java source file

 		ii.	git add filename
 		iii.	git commit filename -m "<commit message goes here>"